Please see below for some frequently asked questions about the awards. If your query is not answered here, please feel free to contact us.

 - Will it be a seated event?

 No – this is a standing, reception style event.
-If you have a physical disability or are unable to stand for long periods of time we are more than happy to arrange chairs for you.
-Let us know in advance if possible so we can inform the venue.
+If you have a accessibility needs we are more than happy to accommodate you at the event.
+Please do let us know in advance if possible so we can inform the venue.

 - What is included in the ticket price?

-Your ticket will cover entry to the event, canapes and a drinks reception on arrival, followed by the awards ceremony itself.
-There will also be a collection of local food producers at each event sampling their goods and products.
+Your ticket will cover entry to the event, canapes and a drinks reception on arrival, followed by the Awards ceremony itself.
+There will also be a collection of local food producers at each event sampling their goods and products and our sponsors stands with information on goods and services.

 - How long does it go on for?